 Each color skittle creates a water solution with slightly different properties (e.g. density).
 This creates a barrier that prevents the colors from mixing.
 When water is poured onto the Skittles, the sugar will move to areas of water with lower sugar concentrations.
 If the water is poured in the center, this is happening for each Skittle at relatively the same speed which forms the Skittle rainbow.

 We did this skittle experiment with water for this blog post but you can also use milk, vinegar, salt water, sugar water, or soda.
 Things will be different for the results but you can have the kids compare the different liquids to how the skittles science experiment worked with the water.

-You can also change up the patterns of the skittles and see what happens to the colors if the skittles are put into a different patterns or even set up to form letters and numbers.
+Change up the pattern.
+You can also change up the patterns of the Skittles and see what happens to the colors if the Skittles are put into different patterns or even set up to form letters and numbers.
 Do the colors act the same as when you stick them in a circle?

 Tips for Skittle Science Experiment